Three-Meat Spicy Chili

 Three Bean Two Meat Chili

 When I had lunch last week at my favorite local BBQ joint, I was looking forward to two things.
 Well, one thing really but in two different ways.
 First, I was going to enjoy (devour is probably a better word for it) a nice big smoked brisket sandwich.
 And second I was going home with a pound of smoked brisket for this three bean two meat chili.
-I wanted that great tender beef with a nice smokiness, the perfect compliment to my chili.
+I wanted that great tender beef with a nice smokiness, the perfect complement to my chili.

 Three Bean Two Meat Chili